(Full time) 2022 start

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.

+The School of Law offers a number of scholarships for Masters study.
 Find out more on the School's scholarships page.

 Career opportunities

-This programme is particularly suited to those who wish to pursue a career in public service, the private sector, the voluntary sector, or any other arena where success is built upon higher-level skills and advanced knowledge of criminal justice, criminology and criminal law issues.
+This course is particularly suited to those who wish to pursue a career in public service, the private sector, the voluntary sector, or any other arena where success is built upon higher-level skills and advanced knowledge of criminal justice, criminology and criminal law issues.

-Recent graduates have gone on to work in the UK and overseas in law firms, charities, higher education and beyond.
-Many also have gone on to do a PhD and work in academia.
 Other alumni hold senior positions in criminal justice organisations including police and probation services, the prison service, and youth justice services, as well as in the private and voluntary sector, both in the UK and abroad.
-Some graduates have been awarded promotions following successful completion of the programme.
+Some graduates have been awarded promotions following successful completion of the course.

 Careers support

 The School of Law offers career and personal development support through the School’s dedicated Employability Officers.
-You can book one-to-one appointments with our Employability Officers throughout the year to discuss your career aspirations and get advice on how to make the most of your time with us.
+You can book one-to-one appointments with our Employability Officers throughout the year to discuss your career aspirations and get advice on how to make the most of your time at Leeds.

 The School also arranges a number of community engagement (pro bono) and work experience opportunities, career development workshops, guest speaker events and careers fairs throughout the year.
 These opportunities will allow you to develop new skills, enhance your career prospects and network with prospective employers.